tiemonl/Bit-Heroes-Fishing-Bot/README.md

 ## Feature request or bug report
 To request a feature or report a bug, open up an [issue](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues) in GitHub.

+## Current bug(s)
+- Application freezing on starting auto mode
+	- Current workaround: refer to [issue #6](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues/6#issuecomment-414486435)
+- [Issue #2](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues/2) Chrome lags and "de-syncs" program
+	- Current workaround: restart the program.
+ 	- I need to work on a fix for this, I know the fix for this I just haven't gotten around to implementing and it requires some logic change and would take more time.
+I promise I'll get around to it.
+Sorry for the people it affects.